irinanita/cook-book/README.md

 * Add more recipe categories
 * Add more advanced filtering
 * Add labels in recipe viewing
-* Add possibility for more than one image
+* Add possibility to add more than one image or provide images for each step.

 ## Technologies Used
 HTML,CSS,JavaScript,Python;